Black Queen hypothesis: Application

 The BQH was proposed to explain the evolution of dependencies within free-living microbial communities, but was later extended to explain nitrogen fixation, nutrient acquisition and biofilm production in microbes.
 More generally, it has also been used to explain gene loss via genome streamlining, cooperative interactions and evolution of communities.
 Studies have also shown that local interactions within bacterial communities can promote the right amount of trade-off between resource production and resource limitation to stimulate mutual dependencies as proposed by BQH.
 This type of Black Queen dynamism has also been described in microbial and microbialite mats from Cuatro Ciénegas Coahuila where the particular physicochemical properties of the site have caused the microbial communities to remain practically isolated for millions of years.
 It has been observed that the bacteria of the genus Bacilus have substantially reduced their genomes, as well as they have shown an interdependence between the bacteria of that site, which has led to the suggestion of the existence of a pangenome or holobionts.

+Quorum sensing and partial privatization of goods

+Quorum sensing is a regulatory process that plays a role in the management of partially privatized or mixed goods, as outlined in various studies.
+However, there's a scarcity of evidence to support the idea that partial privatization alone can promote the evolution of quorum sensing.

+A population genetics model focused on unstructured microbial populations has provided some insights.
+The findings indicate that if autoinducers carry a cost, partial privatization will not give an evolutionary advantage to quorum sensing.
+The reasoning behind this conclusion is twofold: